 Instagram for Nonprofits Is a Powerful Way to Connect With Your Supporters

-As one of the world’s most popular social media platforms, Instagram offers a powerful way to meet your supporters where they are.
+As one of the world’s most popular social media platforms, Instagram offers a powerful way to meet your supporters where they are while driving momentum toward your donate button.
 When using the platform, remember a few key tips:

 - Be creative with your content